esouliot/CarND-Behavioral-Cloning-P3/README.md

 - LeNet and AlexNet, though potentially "lighter-weight", were not necessarily designed with autonomous driving in mind.
 LeNet was originally designed for the task of classifying hand-written numerals, and AlexNet for object classification.
 The NVIDIA model, on the other hand, was designed for a real-world driving application not unlike the lap driving of this project.

 - As mentioned in the abstract of the team's article, the NVIDIA network was designed with the purpose of deriving a steering measurement implicitly from road markings with minimal training input.
-And although this task is only run on a simulator, and not a real vehicle such as in the study, the model is highly compatible for this project, as it successfully predicted steering angles implicitly using boundary markings implicitly.
+And although this task is only run on a simulator, and not a real vehicle such as in the study, the model is highly compatible for this project, as it successfully predicted steering angles implicitly, using boundary markings.

 #### Collection of training data